skcKenneth/LSTM-Project/README.md

 When using historical stock market data, it's important to ensure that the data is accurate and reliable.
 Some sources of historical stock market data may contain errors or inaccuracies, so it's important to carefully validate and clean the data before using it for analysis or machine learning.

 # Model
-The LSTM model used in this project consists of several LSTM layers followed by a dense output layer.
-The model is trained using a mean squared error (MSE) loss function and an Adam optimizer.
-The model is trained for a fixed number of epochs, and the learning rate is reduced if the validation loss does not improve for a certain number of epochs.
+The LSTM model used in this project consists of several LSTM layers followed by a output layer.
+The model is trained using a mean absolute error (MAE) loss function and an Adam optimizer.
+The model is trained for a fixed number of epochs.